-There are many leadership opportunities Council.
-(Complete training is provided for parents who are elected from the site meetings.
-It is not necessary for someone to understand all of the duties to fill this position; You just need a willingness to serve and learn.)
+(Complete training is There are many leadership opportunities Council. provided for parents who are elected from the site meetings.
+It is not necessary for someone to understand all of the duties to fill this position; You just need a willingness and to serve learn.)